Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: Limitations

 First, our experiments are based on English, a fixed word order SVO language in which argument roles are largely recoverable from linear order and agreement alone.
 By contrast, typological and acquisition research has shown that rich case-marking systems are especially common in SOV and flexible word order languages, where subjects and objects often appear adjacent \citep{greenberg1963universals, vanpatten2019wordorder}.
 In such systems, case marking helps distinguish competing arguments more reliably.
 Therefore, an English-based corpus may provide less evidence for phenomena related to case marking.

-Second, we perturb only clauses with a single finite verb, one subject, and one nominal direct object, leaving out ditransitives, passives, clausal complements, and other construction types.
+Second, we perturb only clauses with a single finite verb, one subject, and one nominal direct object, leaving out ditransitives, passives, raising and control structures, and other construction types.
 However, in natural languages, case marking often interacts with a broader range of argument-structure alternations.
 Future work could extend the paradigm to a richer and more structurally diverse set of clause types.

+Third, our implementation captures only a simplified version of the DAM design space.
+We operationalize animacy, definiteness, and pronominality as separate binary triggers, but these dimensions are not fully independent in natural languages.
+For example, work on Spanish DOM argues that animacy is the dominant trigger of object marking, while apparent specificity effects are closely tied to topicality and information structure \citep{Leonetti2004DOMSpanish}.
+On the morphological side, our implementation uses a single independent marker at the right edge of each marked NP, abstracting away from multiple coding devices, morphologically integrated case marking, and marking on nominal heads \citep{Seržant2018}.
+Our setup also treats triggers as sentence-internal properties, leaving aside discourse-sensitive DAM systems where marking depends on information structure, topic continuity, or context-dependent shifts in prominence or animacy.

-Third, our corpus construction strategy prioritizes preserving the overall distribution of argument structures and semantic properties present in the original data.
+Finally, our corpus construction strategy prioritizes preserving the overall distribution of argument structures and semantic properties present in the original data.
 This design choice allows us to study DAM learning under relatively naturalistic input distributions.
 However, it also means that the triggering frequency of different DAM rules is not experimentally controlled.
-As a result, while we analyze the relationship between input frequency and rule mastery, the current design cannot fully disentangle frequency effects from structural learning constraints.
+As a result, while we analyze the relationship between input frequency and rule mastery, the current design cannot fully disentangle frequency effects from structural learning constraints, as discussed in Section~\ref{para:freq}.
 Future work could address this limitation by explicitly controlling the frequency of different SVO configurations, enabling a more precise separation of frequency-driven effects from inherent learnability differences across rules.